-When python was created, the main focus was on creating applications (web and otherwise) with the least anount of effort.
-Python, at that time, boasted of a python command line where one could run pieces of code to test them and once they worked fine, they could be incorporated into the main application code.
-So, a lot of programming time was saved, and people (including me) liked it.
-(I happen to come from a C and Perl background before I befriended Python, and I fell in love at the first sight).
+When Python was created, the main focus was on building applications (web and otherwise) with the least amount of effort.
+And at that time, companies were using Python for that purpose only.
+But now, we can see that businesses hire Python developer for so many purposes.
+It's a game of Python evaluation and its capabilities.
+At the time, Python boasted a Python command line where one could run pieces of code to test them, and once they worked fine, they could be incorporated into the main application code.
+So, it saved a lot of programming time, and people (including me) liked it.
+(I came from a C and Perl background before I befriended Python, and it was love at first sight).

 At that time, it was a great language to make business apps/processes and do automation of mundane tasks like testing applications, QA, etc. It did have some good math library back then, and you could use it to manipulate numerical data, plot basic charts, and so on.
 However, with the advent of big data, and Google's usage of it, Python was poised to take the center stage.
 Google employed Guido, the creator of the Python programming language and took the lead to utilize big data.
 With this in mind, Python took a major leap.

 Out came some of python's wonderful packages, frameworks and libraries to handle big data, numerical analysis, spatial analysis (things like face recognition), etc, and the two major packages in use today for such purposes are Numpy and Pandas.
 So here, we will take a rather shallow view of them since space is limited, but we will try to cover all aspects of the packages mentioned above (Each of these 2 packages can be written as books with atleast 300 pages each, so trying to go deep into them would not be possible here).